ic-Solutions/neetadvisor/_posts/2020-08-18-all-india-quota-inneet-ug.md

 ## NEET counselling fee:

-Next, the students are asked to pay a refundable and non-refundable counselling fee.
+Next, the students are asked to pay a refundable and non-refundable NEET counselling fee.
 There are options for paying like credit, card debit card, or net banking

 > Choice Locking options: